Shape matters: Body dynamics underlies efficient jumping

-Two dimensionless groups defined by are introduced.
-These measure the relative importance of bending forces to the gravitational force and the strength of damping relative to bending forces, respectively.
-Here $\eta$ is the translational drag coefficient of the shell, and we use slender-body theory to model viscous forces on the shell~\cite{Cox1970}.
-In the experiments of fig.~\ref{fig:1c}, the typical value of $\beta$ is approximately 10, while we estimate it for the larvae of fig.~\ref{fig:1a} to be $\beta\approx1$; we must therefore account for gravity in what follows.
-Similarly, the limit of no damping, $H=0$, is well defined but the decay of oscillations in our experiments suggests that $H\approx2$.
+Here we neglect the tension within the shell, and hence the role of friction with the substrate; this is justified within the small angle approximation where the work done against friction is negligible because of the small horizontal distance moved by the contact points \cite{Yoshida2020}.
+This approximation further simplifies the analytic treatment of the problem because, while the shell remains in contact with the substrate, the boundary conditions are fixed at $X=0,1$: $Z(0,T)=Z(1,T)=0$ and $\left.\partial^2Z/\partial X^2 \right|_{X=0,1}=\kappa_0/|\kappa_0|$.

-The applied force $F(T)$ enters via a point loading condition at $X=1/2$ --- we assume that there is a discontinuity in the shear force there (or, equivalently, a Dirac delta-function external pressure there).
-We therefore have that where $\tau$ is the scaled $t_u$ and $F_0$ is the dimensionless $f_0$ (scaled by the characteristic vertical force per unit width).
+In Eq.~\eqref{eq:beam}, two dimensionless groups are introduced: These measure the relative importance of bending forces to the gravitational force and the strength of damping relative to bending forces, respectively. $\eta$ is the translational drag coefficient of the shell that we fit from the oscillations in the experiments of Fig.~\ref{fig:1}C (the decay of oscillations in our experiments suggests that $H\approx 2$ \cite{Note1}).
+The typical value of $\beta$ in the experiments is approximately 10, while we estimate $\beta\approx1$ for the larvae of Fig.~\ref{fig:1}A \cite{Note1}; we must therefore account for gravity in what follows.

-The small-slope approximation simplifies the analytic treatment of the problem because, while the shell remains in contact with the substrate, the boundary conditions are fixed at $X=0,1$: $Z(0,T)=Z(1,T)=0$ and $\left.\partial^2Z/\partial X^2 \right|_{X=0,1}=\kappa_0/|\kappa_0|$.
-It also avoids energy being dissipated by friction with the substrate (since the edges do not move laterally, there is no work done).
+The applied force $F(T)$ enters via a point loading condition at $X=1/2$ --- we assume that there is a discontinuity in the shear force there (or, equivalently, a Dirac $\delta$-function external pressure).
+We assume a simple model for a force-controlled latch with characteristic unlatching time $t_u$, and therefore have that where $\tau=t_u (E I/(\rho h \ell^4))^{1/2}$ and $F_0=f_0 \ell/(E I |\kappa_0|)$.

 We take as the initial condition that the indentation force is precisely that required to make the center touch the substrate, i.e.~$Z(X,T=0)=Z_0(X)$ where $Z_0(X)$ is the solution to the linearized equilibrium problem